Cacti/documentation/System-Utilities.md

 When you delete Data Sources from Cacti, the corresponding RRDfiles are not removed automatically.
 Use this utility to facilitate the removal of these old files.

-RRD files can also be schedule to automatically be removed this option can be configured in settings >> paths >> RRD file autoclean
+RRDfiles can also be schedule to automatically be removed this option can be configured in `Console > Configuration > Settings > Paths` by selecting the RRDfile autoclean selection.

 ![System Utilities](images/rrd-autoclean.png)

 ### Viewing Change log from system utilities

 Starting from Cacti 1.2.16 you are able to view the change log of the current version you are using via the system utilities menu this is useful for seeing what fixes are included in your version as well as new release versions

 ![System Utilities](images/change-log-sysutils.png)